-We’ve compiled a list of every available electric car, ranked by alphabetical order, and listed its range as well as its base price before available incentives are factored in.
-If you’re wondering where the Kia Soul is, or why the Tesla Cybertruck isn’t on here, keep in mind we’re only including cars you can currently buy and take delivery of right away.
+We’ve compiled a list of every available electric car, ranked by alphabetical order, and listed its range, as well as its base price before available incentives are factored in.
+If you’re wondering where the Kia Soul is or why the Tesla Cybertruck isn’t on here, keep in mind that we’re only including cars you can currently buy and take delivery of right now.
 Kia delayed the battery-powered Soul’s American launch until 2021, and the Cybertruck is even further away.
 You’ll find a complete list of the electric cars that will be released in the early 2020s on our dedicated page.

 Base range: 222 miles